melvinmonteiro/HttpRestServiceExample/README.md

 ## Getting Started

-Download the zip from below url and unzip the project on your local machine https://github.com/melvinmonteiro/HttpRestServiceExample
+Download the zip from below url and unzip the project on your local machine. cd to the folder that contains the pom.xml https://github.com/melvinmonteiro/HttpRestServiceExample

 ### Prerequisites